Toyota Prius: Government and corporate incentives

 Travelers Companies, a large insurance company, offers hybrid owners a 10% discount on auto insurance in most US states.
 The Farmers Insurance Group offers a similar discount of up to 10% in most US states.

 In June 2015, the Prius started use as a general purpose patrol car of the National Police of Ukraine.
 In return for Ukrainian emissions permits under the Kyoto Protocol, 1,568 cars were supplied by Japan.

+The Philippine National Police is one of the agency beneficiaries of the Toyota Prius (2017 model) hybrid cars donated by the Department of Energy (DOE) through the Japan’s Non-Project Grant Aid (NPGA) as part of the DOE’s campaign to promote energy efficiency and clean air across the country.
+Forty-five units of the vehicle will be given to Police Regional Office 8 particularly the areas which were affected by Typhoon Yolanda in 2013 to support the socio-economic recovery of the communities and provide additional police mobility.
+The official turnover of donation led by Ambassador Kazuhide Ishikawa, Embassy of Japan to the Philippines, and Department of Energy Secretary Alfonso Cusi was held on 19 May 2017 at the DOE Sunken Garden in Taguig where representatives of the agency beneficiaries received the key replicas.